 Traditionally made from agarwood tree resins, oud has been used by the Arabs for centuries.
 You’ll find various different scents; commonly exuding a strong, deep aroma when burnt.
 You can buy oud in chips or blocks along with a special oud burner.
 For a long-lasting, distinctive perfume, however, you should check out oud oils, produced from a complex process of extraction.
-For some the best oud in town, we recommend the local Yas Perfumes which specialise in oud, oils and dukhoons (censer).
+For some of the best oud in town, we recommend the local Yas Perfumes which specialize in oud, oils, and dukhoons (censer).
 Here you’ll find some French blended perfumes as well.
 Once you select a fragrance, you can also browse through their ornate collection of perfume bottles in which to carry your scent home.
-You’ll find many branches of Yas Perfumes around Abu Dhabi, Al Ain, including in various malls like the Marina Mall, Abu Dhabi Mall, Emirates Palace and Al Ain Mall.
+You’ll find many branches of Yas Perfumes around Abu Dhabi, Al Ain, including in various malls like the Marina Mall, Abu Dhabi Mall, Emirates Palace, and Al Ain Mall.

 Dates, Chocolates & Sweets

 One of the most iconic edible souvenirs of the Middle East has to be the humble date.
 This fruit is an integral part of Arab heritage and has traditionally been a valuable source of nutrition.
 You can find several varieties of dates including some that are stuffed with almonds, other dry fruits or candied orange and orange peel.
-Bateel, the renowned dates deli, has an amazing selection of luxury dates and date produce sparkling date juice, date jams and preserves and even balsamic vinegar from dates.
+Bateel, the renowned dates deli, has an amazing selection of luxury dates and dates that produce sparkling date juice, date jams, and preserves and even balsamic vinegar from dates.

 Other delectable souvenirs include Lebanese sweets made from pastry, honey, groundnuts and dates, Iranian caviar and chocolates made from camels' milk.
 They have a unique luxurious taste with a smooth texture and are made by blending the milk with vanilla, honey and cocoa beans.
 You’ll find them sold in bars, as pralines and as cute camel shaped figurines.
-They are available in a variety of souvenir shops as well as popular hypermarkets like the Abu Dhabi Co-operative Society, Lulu and Emirates General Market.
+They are available in a variety of souvenir shops as well as popular hypermarkets like the Abu Dhabi Co-operative Society, Lulu, and Emirates General Market.